-DISCUSSION AND LIMITATIONS
+8 DISCUSSION AND LIMITATIONS

 In this paper, we characterized information disclosure risks that arise when people receive notifications in the presence of others.
 Specifically, we focused on emails that arrive during meetings.
-Our analysis employed multiple lines of evidence, including one large retrospective survey, and data collected in a second study via a purpose-built labeling tool.
-We report similar trends in both datasets, and are encouraged by the consistency of the findings.
+We employed multiple lines of evidence, including a large retrospective survey, and data collected in a second study via a purpose-built labeling tool.
+We report similar findings in both datasets, and are encouraged by this consistency.

 Nevertheless, we caution readers against overgeneralizing our findings.
 Both the survey and labeling tool were deployed within a single large U.S.-based information technology company.
 Though respondents occupied a wide variety of job roles, it remains to be demonstrated that our findings generalize to other companies, company cultures, and industries.
 For example, it seems likely that people working in financial, legal, and medical industries may be more sensitive to information disclosure risks.
 It is also possible that preferences and concerns may vary by country and culture.
-Thankfully the features we described in this paper are very general, and are likely to be applicable in other companies and industry settings.
-As such, we expect replication efforts to be rather straightforward, and we both encourage and anticipate efforts to replicate our findings in other industries and cultures.
+Thankfully the features we described in this paper are very general, and are likely to be available in other companies and industry settings.
+As such, we expect replication efforts to be rather straightforward.

-Additionally, we would like to extend our analysis to personal emails and contexts (e.g., social gatherings, appointments, etc).
+We would also like to extend our analysis to personal emails and contexts (e.g., social gatherings, etc).
 The retrospective survey revealed that people perceive a higher risk when personal emails arrive during work meetings.
 One wonders: Is the same true for social gatherings?
-And, how might work notifications be perceived in non-work contexts?
-We believe this line of investigation will lead to fruitful future research.
+How might work notifications be perceived in non-work contexts?
+We believe this line of investigation will be fruitful future research.
 Likewise, our studies focused exclusively on email notifications.
-This choice was deliberate and practical; as noted in the introduction, email is often a carrier for other types of notifications (e.g., social networks), and by focusing on emails we were able to build and deploy a labeling tool with minimal effort.
-In the future, we hope to explore the privacy risks of other notification types, including: instant messages, calendar appointments, to-dos, personal reminders, and other information proactively displayed by virtual assistants.
-Studying these notifications will require deeper technical integration with notification-capable devices and platforms.
+This choice was deliberate and practical; as noted in the introduction, email is often a carrier for other types of notifications (e.g., social networks).
+In the future, we hope to explore the privacy risks of other notification types, including: instant messages, calendar appointments, reminders, and other information proactively displayed by virtual assistants.
+Studying these notifications requires deeper technical integration with devices and platforms.
 Our studies were also exclusively performed from the perspective of the notification recipient.
 We recognize that the senders of emails are also subject to disclosure risks.
-When such risks are present, message originators can take some limited preventive actions to mitigate risks (e.g., by indicating that an email is private or sensitive in email subject, or by adding blank lines to the beginning of a message).
-In the future, we hope to investigate these aspects of the problem space and potentially explore practices that can be shared across organizations to mitigate such risks.
+When such risks are present, message originators can take some limited preventive actions to mitigate risks (e.g., by using the email subject to indicate that an email is sensitive, or by adding blank lines to the beginning of a message).

-On a technical note, we also reflect on our limited success in constructing a classifier for meeting-email pairs.
-As noted earlier, our models were trained and tested on a total of 1040 labeled pairs.
-While this sample is large in the context of a survey, and for reporting descriptive statistics, it is rather small for state-of-the-art classifiers.
-This data scarcity is confounded by the fact that labels within the dataset are likely correlated; the 1040 labeled pairs represent only 169 individuals.
-In the future, we hope to collect more data and improve prediction accuracy to implement real-time notification-capable systems.
+One goal of this paper is to assess the basic feasibility of machine learned classifiers, and in doing so, to identify features that help predict notification comfort levels.
+Our top classifier achieved an AUC of 0.85, and its strongest features capture aspects of notifications that were deemed important in our survey.
+Moving forward, we hope to improve accuracy, and this likely requires the collection of more data-our sample of 1040 labeled email-meeting pairs is rather small for state-of-the-art classifiers, and this data scarcity is confounded by the fact that the labels are likely correlated; the 1040 labeled pairs represent only 169 individuals.
+With more data, we hope to improve prediction accuracy enough to implement real-time notification policies for virtual assistants.

-Finally, we recognize that there are costs to delaying notifications, or hiding notification fields [17, 19].
+Finally, we recognize that there are costs to delaying notifications and hiding notification fields [17, 19].
 Our studies did not measure these costs, and cannot directly experiment with formal notification policies.
-Nevertheless, we feel our analysis has showcased the need and opportunity to develop such policies, and has provided strong hints about which features and properties are likely to be informative.
+Nevertheless, we feel our analysis has showcased the need and opportunity to develop such policies, and has provided hints about which features and properties are likely to be informative.

-CONCLUSION
+9 CONCLUSION